Skip to content

 ts

-// type will be inferred, it is here for demonstration.
+// type will be inferred, this is for demonstration.

 type BookResult = {